pangea2015/gebert-indicator/README.md

 0. Before opening any file, visit https://free.currencyconverterapi.com/ , and get yourself an API Key!
 1. Next up, you paste your key into the `api_key.ini` file.
 2. To successfully start the `gebert_indicator.py` file, check if you have installed: `Beautifulsoup4`, `requests` and `pandas`
-3. Now, just simply run the program, and it will output you the current Score, you then can use!
+3. Now, just simply run `gebert_indicator.py`, and it will output you the current score, you then can use!

+#### Further notes
+> Sometimes, https://free.currencyconverterapi.com/ has server downtimes which will result an error message.

+>THIS IS NO FINANCIAL ADVISE!